Wetzlar station

 Wetzlar station is a through railway station in the city of Wetzlar in the German state of Hesse.
 The station, which serves Deutsche Bahn's Dill and Lahntal lines, constitutes (together with the adjacent bus station) Wetzlar's most important public transport node.

 History

 The first Wetzlar station, built in 1862 in the district of Niedergirmes, was an "island station" (Inselbahnhof), with the main station building built between the tracks.
 This building still stands.
 The current station was originally completed in January 1917 in the Art Nouveau style, but it was demolished in 1981 and rebuilt in the Modern style.

 Between 2011 and 2012 the station underwent a major reconstruction.
 Among other things, the platforms were replaced by new higher platforms and the platform canopies were restored.
 The bus station, formerly located 150 metres away, was moved to the front of the station building.
 The passenger tunnel under the station was extended to connect with the park-and-ride area on the north side of the station and the suburb of Niedergirmes.

 Services

 Regional services

-The following services currently call at Wetzlar: